Mount Auburn Street: A Complete Streets Project

 Mount Auburn Street Project Update

-Crews will perform drainage installation on Mount Auburn Street between Boylston Street and School Street.
+Crews will continue drainage installation and excavate test pits on Mount Auburn Street between Richards Road and Oakley Road.

 Traffic and Sidewalk Impacts